Pavel Durov

 Pavel Durov Led VKontakte for 7 Years

-On April 1, 2014, Pavel Durov announced on his VKontakte page that he was stepping down as CEO "due to changes in the shareholder structure."
-It turned out that he had submitted a resignation letter on March 21.
-Later, he clarified that the information was a joke and that he would not leave his position so easily, betraying everything he had done for the site.
+On April 1, 2014, Pavel Durov dropped a bombshell on his VKontakte page, announcing he was stepping down as CEO "due to changes in the shareholder structure."
+He'd actually submitted his resignation letter on March 21.
+Later, he revealed it was all an April Fool's prank, insisting he wouldn't abandon his position so easily after everything he'd built.

-On April 16, Durov revealed the demands of the Russian Prosecutor General's Office to provide data on the organizers of the "Euromaidan" community and to block Alexey Navalny's anti-corruption community "Rospil."
+On April 16, Durov exposed demands from Russia's Prosecutor General's Office: hand over data on "Euromaidan" community organizers and block Alexey Navalny's anti-corruption community "Rospil."
 Durov refused both demands.

-On April 21, Durov learned about his dismissal from the media.
-It was discovered that VKontakte's board of directors found errors in the retraction of his previous resignation letter, so he was automatically removed from his position.
-"Today VKontakte comes under the full control of Igor Sechin and Alisher Usmanov.
-Probably, in Russian conditions, something like this was inevitable, but I'm glad we lasted 7 and a half years," he concluded.
+On April 21, Durov found out about his dismissal through media reports.
+VKontakte's board of directors had found errors in the retraction of his previous resignation letter, automatically removing him from his position.
+"Today VKontakte falls under the complete control of Igor Sechin and Alisher Usmanov.
+Under Russian conditions, something like this was probably inevitable, but I'm glad we lasted 7 and a half years," he said.

 Durov's Reaction to the Dismissal